LAUKaHin/Genesis/README.md

 Show the info for the class

 ## Limitation
-This python class is depends on OpenRouter, request and MarkItDown.
+This python class is depends on OpenRouter and MarkItDown.
 Due to the their limitation, there are constraints:

 ### OpenRouter
 It cannot transmit file to GenAI directly, need to be converted to markdown first.
 Library namely MarkItDown will be used.

-### request
-Cannot send reqest data with "UTF-8" encode.
-Don't send text other than English.

 ### MarkItDown
 Please ensure you input file do not have these contents.